GWLab-UML/Protocols/Molecular_labwork/DNA Extraction Protocol.md

 	- 2 x # of samples in 1.5 mL Lo-Bind Eppendorf tubes
 	- 1 x # of samples in 1.5 mL Eppendorf tubes
 - Wash Hands up to your elbows & mask up!
--
+- Bleach all surfaces prior to use (heat sterilization bench, and Bio Safety Cabinet)

 ### [](https://github.com/ThijsSt/SCTLD-metagenomes/blob/main/DNA_Extraction.md#tissue-lysis)Tissue lysis

+1. Heat Sterilize your forceps and scissors, wait to cool
-1. Weigh approximately 150 – 250 mg of coral sample in an Eppendorf tube or directly into the disruptor tube.
+2. Weigh approximately 150 – 250 mg of coral sample in an Eppendorf tube or directly into the disruptor tube.
 **Only utilize half of each coral sample in your DNA extraction!!**
 1. Crush the coral sample you are using into a tissue slurry (can be done in the tube cap or in the tube with RNA Later)
 2. Weigh your sample and note down how much sample you’ve processed.